with terrifying clarity, exactly where we’re stuck."

 Yet -- and this is generally not proclaimed in the slick internet ads -- it is also true that a regular mediation practice can bring to the surface a lot of feelings that we have assiduously managed to repress, deny or avoid as we scurry ahead in our lives.

 Conditioned to operate in a fast-paced materialistic society, one that keeps us focused outwardly for fulfillment, we just keep moving.
 Once we slow down and sit still for awhile to focus inwardly, our world changes.
-Although we can experience greater calm, it is also not uncommon to encounter darker, more distressing emotions.
+Although we can experience greater calm, it is also not uncommon to encounter darker, more distressing emotions at times.

 Contrary to what we might think, this is a Good Thing.
 It's a sign that the Practice is working!